Should You Attend College or a Coding Bootcamp?

 When you want to enter the coding industry, there are many things to consider beyond whether you pick a college or a boot camp.
 However, the choice will impact the amount of time you spend studying and the cost of your education.
 It is worth spending some time deciding which one is right for you.

 Coding Job Outlook

 The choice of education can also hinge on your career goals.
 Think of what you might want to be doing several decades from now and consider which education will best lead to that.
-For instance, if you want to head up a large tech corporation, you will certainly need to have a traditional college degree.
-The commitment to complete a four-year degree will better showcase your skills than a course over a few weeks.
+For instance, if you want to head up a large tech corporation, you will certainly need to at least have a traditional college degree, potentially a specialized MBA degree.
+The commitment to complete a four-year degree and a graduate degree will better showcase your skills than a course over a few weeks.
 You can still get a great job without a degree, but it will be harder and often take longer to work your way up.